The Better Sleep Clinic | Auckland Sleep Medicine | NZ Insomnia Clinic

 That’s scientific speak for “CBTi works better as an insomnia treatment and the difference in effectiveness is pretty big to very big”.

-So if you’ve tried all the advice on the internet and it hasn’t worked for you, you definitely aren’t alone (most of my clients have “tried all that stuff”).
+So if you’ve tried all the advice on the internet and it hasn’t worked for you, you definitely aren’t alone (most of our clients have “tried all that stuff”).

-You should consider talking to a sleep specialist and see if a treatment like CBTi is right for you (there are some situations where it won’t be appropriate and may have safety implications, so make sure you are offered a proper sleep assessment first).
+You should consider talking to a sleep specialist and see if a treatment like CBTi is right for you (there are some situations where it won’t be appropriate (e.g. if you have a circadian rhythm disorder such as delayed sleep phase disorder) and may have safety implications, so make sure you are offered a proper sleep assessment first).

 Where to start?
 If you’re having sleep issues, you can evaluate how bad your insomnia problem is here.